waggoxpay/waggox/depends/README.md

 ### Usage

-To build dependencies for the current arch+OS:
+To build dependencies for that current arch+OS:

     make